Pyramid quantile regression: Simulated examples

 \section{Simulated examples}

 In this section, small sample properties of the pyramid quantile regression estimator (PQR) will be investigated through simulation examples.
 Also, PQR will be compared with three other approaches: semiparametric regression model (BSquare) of \shortciteN{reichs13}, Gaussian process method (GPQR) of \shortciteN{yang2015} and the frequentist constrained estimator (freqQR) of \shortciteN{Bondell2010}.
-The comparisons will be undertaken in terms of the empirical root mean squared error $RMSE(\tau) = \sqrt{ 1/s \sum_{s=1}^{S} { [\beta(\tau) - \hat{\beta}_s(\tau)]^2}}$ and $95\%$ coverage probabilities, based on $S=200$ data sets.
+The comparisons will be undertaken in terms of $95\%$ coverage probabilities and the empirical root mean squared error $RMSE(\tau) = \sqrt{ 1/s \sum_{s=1}^{S} { [\beta(\tau) - \hat{\beta}_s(\tau)]^2}}$, based on $S=200$ data sets.
 Following \shortciteN{reichs13}, we use the simulation designs that are detailed below.

 \begin{description} \item [Design 1.] $\beta_0(\tau)=\log[\tau/(1-\tau)]$, $\beta_1(\tau)=2$; \item [Design 2.] $\beta_0(\tau)=\text{sign}(0.5-\tau)\log{(1-2 \left|0.5-\tau \right|)}$, $\beta_1(\tau)=2\tau$; \item [Design 3.] $\beta_0(\tau)=\Phi^{-1}(\tau)$, $\beta_1(\tau)=2 \min{\{\tau-0.5,0\}}$; \item [Design 4.] $\beta_0(\tau)=2\Phi^{-1}(\tau)$, $\beta_1(\tau)=2 \min{\{\tau-0.5,0\}}$, $\beta_2(\tau)=2\tau$, $\beta_3=2$, $\beta_4=1$, $\beta_5=0$; \end{description}